Gondolav/gondolav.github.io/index.md

 As a general conclusion for this analysis, we can affirm that facilities which fail their inspections appear to be concentrated in poor neighbourhoods, mainly inhabited by African-American people.
 We can make a link here with a larger problem in Chicago: the [legacy of segregation](https://www.theatlantic.com/business/archive/2018/03/chicago-segregation-poverty/556649/?fbclid=IwAR2BkpgrKDsfh1mc-oAMug5Hd6fOuPBIjLxtH0wEj4xxZhalmpM0ZAYBcRk).
 Indeed, the majority of the money generated by the city of Chicago is invested in the wealthiest neighbourhoods, especially in the **Loop**, the central business district.
 It would be a good idea for the city hall to focus on those neglected community areas and improve the quality of the food establishments there.

-## VI.
-An overview of the inspections' effects on establishments
+# An overview of the inspections' effects on establishments

 In the end, are inspections useful?
 Do they truly have an impact on the quality and safety of the food facilities?
 These are the main questions we intend to answer in this part.